OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

              containerPort: 8080

-Now is time to apply it in Kubernetes:
+Now it's time to apply it in Kubernetes:

 .. prompt:: bash $ auto

    kubectl apply -f kubetest_1pod.yaml

-After a few seconds, you should be able to see the simple pod in Running state:
+After a few seconds, you should be able to see the simple pod in RUNNING state:

 .. prompt:: bash $ auto